How Do You Book a Capitalized Software Journal Entry?

 How auditors audit

-- Auditors will ask for your fixed asset register.
+- Audit readiness is key!
+Auditors will ask for your fixed asset register.
 Then they’ll ask for the invoices, but there aren’t invoices for employee-developed software!
 So you’ll provide them with the “narrative” of what was built for a general understanding, the underlying details like engineer’s hours coded to projects, and a salary listing for recalculation.